wanhive/hub/docs/INSTALL.md

 ## Enabling SSL (client)

-1. Enable SSL by setting the *SSL/enable* option to TRUE in the configuration file.
+1. Set the *SSL/enable* option to TRUE in the configuration file.
 2. Install the root certificate by updating the *SSL/trust* option in the configuration file.

 ```